Dye & Durham Partners with Robin AI to Enhance Customer Experience with Cutting-Edge AI Solutions in Unity

 Dec 05, 2024, 07:00 ET

-- Robin AI and Dye & Durham to launch AI powered Unity Contract Draft and Review, and roll it out across Dye & Durham's extensive customer-base in early 2025
+- Robin AI and Dye & Durham to launch AI powered Unity Contract Draft and Review, and roll it out to Dye & Durham's extensive customer-base in early 2025

-- Through internal built solutions or partnerships, Dye & Durham helps small law firms around the world solve the most complex and challenging legal problems with purpose-built generative AI.
+- Through internal built solutions or partnerships, Dye & Durham will help small law firms around the world solve the most complex and challenging legal problems with purpose-built generative AI

-In early 2025, Dye & Durham customers will have access to Unity Contract Draft and Review as part of their daily workflow.
-Robin AI together with Dye & Durham and Robin AI technology will empower customers with efficient, secure AI-assisted contract review and drafting, accelerating the contract process and enabling legal teams to focus their time more strategically.
+Through this partnership, Dye & Durham customers will have access to Unity Contract Draft and Review as part of their daily workflow.
+Dye & Durham and Robin AI technology will empower customers with efficient, secure AI-assisted contract review and drafting, accelerating the contract process and enabling legal teams to focus their time more strategically.

 "AI technology is designed to allow law to move at the speed of business," said Richard Robinson, CEO of Robin AI.
 "We are excited to partner with Dye & Durham, one of the largest and most respected, forward thinking, legal technology companies in the world, as together we look to transform legal tech.
 It has been a pleasure to work with Matt, who is one of the innovators in the legal technology industry, to develop this partnership and bring it to life."